LucasDelfino92/morrowindsharp/setup.md

 - Manually download the **MGE XE Installer** main file.
 - Extract the contents of the file and run the **MGE XE Installer.exe**.
-- When prompted to choose an install location, choose your Morrowind **Root** folder (**C:\Games\Morrowind**).
+- When prompted to choose an install location, choose your **Root** folder (**C:\Games\Morrowind**).
 - When installation has finished, uncheck both options and click **Finish**.

-Because Morrowind wasn't designed with distant land in mind, certain in-game scenarios which affect the landscape of Morrowind can cause annoying visual issues in the form of pop-ins or fade outs.
-This is where **distant static overrides** come into play: we can tell MGE XE to ignore standard distant land generation rules in order to account for these scenarios.
+Because Morrowind wasn't designed with distant land in mind, certain in-game scenarios which affect the landscape of Morrowind can cause annoying visual issues in the form of pop-ins or fade outs. **Distant static overrides** tell MGE XE to ignore standard distant land generation rules in order to account for these scenarios.

 [**abot Distant Static Overrides - Necro Edit 2.0**](https://www.dropbox.com/s/j25igx3p0m5bejs/Abot%20Distant%20Statics%20Override%20-%20Necro%20Edit%202.0.7z?dl=1)
-**Necrolesian**'s own edit of **abot**'s custom distant static overrides, which accounts for different stages of the Morrowind and Bloodmoon main quests, as well as certain quests which modify the game's landscape.
+**Necrolesian**'s edit of **abot**'s custom distant static overrides, which accounts for different stages of the Morrowind and Bloodmoon main quests, as well as certain quests which modify the game's landscape.
 - Extract the contents of the necro_distant_statics_override folder to your Morrowind\mge3 directory, overwriting when prompted.

-This file contemplates the following scenarios (in the order in which they appear in the file) which affect the landscape of Morrowind:
+This file contemplates the following landscape-altering scenarios:

 - The completion of the Main Quest.
 - The completion of Bloodmoon's Main Quest.